 CD investing strategies

 Many CD investors opt for a more in-depth strategy than simply choosing one CD for their funds.
-Since CDs are available in a range of maturities, you can consider purchasing multiple CDs with different term lengths to maximize your earnings while freeing up some of the funds sooner for reinvestment.
+Because CDs are available in a range of terms (or maturities), you can consider purchasing multiple CDs with different term lengths – some shorter, some longer – to maximize your earnings while freeing up some of the funds sooner for reinvestment.
+Here are three such strategies:

 Laddering